 Safety is of paramount importance to the responsible conduct of scientific research.

-All IST Austria students are required to attend a health and safety briefing before they commence with their lab work.
+All ISTA students are required to attend a health and safety briefing before they commence with their lab work.

 Good Practice Officer

 Nevertheless, situations may arise in which professional support is necessary.
-IST has appointed a Good Practice Officer (GPO) to make sure students receive effective counselling and crisis support.
+ISTA has appointed a Good Practice Officer (GPO) to make sure students receive effective counselling and crisis support.